orgec/technical-writing-portfolio/api-guide/integration-guide.md

 # Integration Guide

-This guide explains how to integrate the Scan API into your workflow.
+This guide explains how to integrate the Scan API into real-world workflows, including backend services and automation pipelines.
+It focuses on practical usage patterns and system-level considerations.

 ---